Anger: Control methods

 Seneca further advises daily self-inquisition about one's bad habit.
 To deal with anger in others, Seneca suggests that the best reaction is to keep calm.
 A certain kind of deception, Seneca says, is necessary in dealing with angry people.

 Galen repeats Seneca's points but adds a new one: finding a guide and teacher can help the person in controlling their passions.
 Galen also gives some hints for finding a good teacher.
 Both Seneca and Galen (and later philosophers) agree that the process of controlling anger should start in childhood on grounds of malleability.
 Seneca warns that this education should not blunt the spirit of the children nor should they be humiliated or treated severely.
 At the same time, they should not be pampered.
 Children, Seneca says, should learn not to beat their playmates and not to become angry with them.
 Seneca also advises that children's requests should not be granted when they are angry.

 Post-classical history

 During the period of the Roman Empire and the Middle Ages, philosophers elaborated on the existing conception of anger, many of whom did not make major contributions to the concept.
 For example, many medieval philosophers such as Ibn Sina (Avicenna), Roger Bacon and Thomas Aquinas agreed with ancient philosophers that animals cannot become angry.
 On the other hand, al-Ghazali (Algazel), who often disagreed with Aristotle and Ibn Sina on many issues, argued that animals do possess anger as one of the three "powers" in their heart, the other two being appetite and impulse.
 He also argued that animal will is "conditioned by anger and appetite" in contrast to human will which is "conditioned by the intellect".
 A common medieval belief was that those prone to anger had an excess of yellow bile or choler (hence the word "choleric").
-This belief was related to Seneca's belief that "red-haired and red-faced people are hot-tempered because of excessive hot and dry humors".